Idopt-Lab/falco/docs/src/getting_started.md

 # Getting started
 This page provides instructions for installing FALCO.

+## Before Installing
+FALCO requires Python 3.9 or 3.10, and it is recommended to use Anaconda for package management.
+After installing Anaconda, make sure to add the anaconda folder to your system's PATH environment variable.
+This will allow you to use the `conda` command in your terminal or command line to create a new virtual environment and install packages.

+Graphviz is required as part of the installation process, it is recommended to install Graphviz before installing FALCO.
+You can download Graphviz from the [Graphviz website](https://graphviz.org/download/).
+After downloading, make sure to add the Graphviz bin directory to your system's PATH environment variable.

+The `lsdo_b_splines_cython` package is also required for FALCO.
+To ensure proper installation of a cython package, it is necessary to install cython and Visual Studio Build Tools 14+ (Current version is 17).
+You can download Visual Studio Build Tools from the [Visual Studio website](https://visualstudio.microsoft.com/downloads/).
+Make sure to select the "Desktop development with C++" workload during installation or modify the installed build tools afterwards to include it.

 ## Installation
 FALCO has been tested on Windows platforms and may not work on other operating systems.
 Future implementations will be tested on Linux.